eh3rrera/project-reactor-course/docs/09-testing-with-stepverifier/using-custom-publishers-with-testpublisher.md

 TestPublisher<T> assertNotCancelled()
 ```

-To assert that this publisher has had a subscriber that saw request overflow, that is received an `onNext` event despite having a requested amount of `0` at the time:
+To assert that this publisher has had a subscriber that saw request overflow, that has received an `onNext` event despite having a requested amount of `0` at the time:
 ```java
 TestPublisher<T> assertRequestOverflow()
 ```